-Good Samaritan Society’s chief medical officer says 50% of residents have received their first dose of the COVID-19 vaccine so far.
+The Good Samaritan Society’s chief medical officer says the majority of residents have received their second dose of the COVID-19 vaccine.

 The Society is working hard to protect everyone living and working at its locations.
-Gregory Johnson, M.D., says vaccination clinics, operated by Walgreens and CVS, are taking place daily at centers across the country.
+Gregory Johnson, M.D., chief medical officer for the Good Samaritan Society, says vaccination clinics, operated by Walgreens and CVS, have taken place at centers across the country.

-The first priority is to get health care workers and long-term care residents the COVID-19 vaccine.
-After that, Dr. Johnson says the focus will shift.
+The first priority was to get health care workers and long-term care residents the COVID-19 vaccine.
+Since then, Dr. Johnson says the focus has shifted.

 Dr. Johnson says a survey shows Society employees are also choosing to roll up their sleeves for the COVID-19 vaccine.
 Many say they want to protect residents.